john-winslow/phase-0-tracks/web_dev/jquery/notes.md

 I will create a few test files to play around with JQuery as I go along - after each actionable piece of information i have learned.

 Breaks shall be taken!
 At times that make sense (hopefully every 30 mins or so)

+IN REVIEW:

+I learned more from text-based resources rather than video-based.
+Going through a JQuery tutorial and trying each method/function on my own seemed to work the best.